mjordan/islandora_scg/README.md

 Also, the GUI only allows you to generate content of a few types, specifically, collection, basic image, large image, PDF, and book.

-After you have selected your options and click the "Generate sample content" button, you will see a little spinner to the right of the button while the content if being generated:
+After you have selected your options and click the "Generate sample objects" button, you will see a little spinner to the right of the button while the content is being generated:

 ![SCG spinner](images/scg_gui.png)